middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 **Dogs May Not Be Registered In These Buildings (this list is subject to change at any time)**

-*   Peterson Family Athletic Complex
+*   Peterson Family Athletic Complex (exceptions may be made for specific locations)
 *   McCardell Bicentennial Hall (dogs are not allowed in this building at any time)
 *   The Marble Works
 *   Emma Willard House